Book Attracts International Praise

-In the March 2017 issue of The Wilson Review of Ornithology, William E. Davis wrote that 'Low is to be congratulated for producing this very idea-rich ecological tapestry.
+In the March 2017 issue of The Wilson Journal of Ornithology, William E. Davis wrote that 'Low is to be congratulated for producing this very idea-rich ecological tapestry.
 I thoroughly enjoyed reading it and found it very thought provoking."

 In December 2016 it was reviewed in Britain's Literary Review, which described it as an “Illuminating and engaging study.”